stsaz/fmedia/README.md

 You should use this binary file for opening files via Explorer's "Open With..." feature.
 Note: command-line options are not supported.

-fmedia GUI is provided by a separate module - gui.dll.
-It is written in such a way that it won't become unresponsive even if the main thread (the one that processes audio) is waiting for I/O operations.
-The module doesn't perform any sound processing, it just issues commands to fmedia core and receives the feedback.

 fmedia GUI is highly customizable, thanks to FF library that is used under the hood.
 FF UI technology allows you to modify properties of every UI control: windows, buttons, menus, tray icons and more.
-You may resize controls, set different styling, change any text, hotkeys, etc.  All this information is stored within "fmedia.gui" which is a plain text file.
-After you make some changes in fmedia.gui, save it and then restart fmedia.
+You may resize controls, set different styling, change any text, hotkeys, etc.
+All this information is stored within `fmedia.gui` which is a plain text file.
+After you make some changes in `fmedia.gui`, save it and then restart fmedia.

-By default fmedia GUI saves its state in file `"%APPDATA%\fmedia\fmedia.gui.conf"`.
-You can change this by setting "portable_conf" to "true" in fmedia.conf.
-After that, "fmedia.gui.conf" will be stored in program directory (e.g. `"C:\Program Files\fmedia\fmedia.gui.conf"`), thus making fmedia completely portable.
+By default fmedia GUI saves its state in file `%APPDATA%\fmedia\fmedia.gui.conf`.
+You can change this by setting `portable_conf` to `true` in `fmedia.conf`.
+After that, `fmedia.gui.conf` will be stored in program directory (e.g. `C:\Program Files\fmedia\fmedia.gui.conf`), thus making fmedia completely portable.

 ---------------